 One month before knee replacement surgery checklist: Prepare your mind, body and home

 Your surgery might still feel far away, but it’s coming up faster than you think.
-Here’s what you should do a month before surgery.
+Here’s what you should do a month before knee replacement surgery.

 Get any assistive equipment that may be needed after knee replacement

-There’s assistive equipment you’ll need after knee replacement surgery to help you do certain activities like walking, getting dressed or using the restroom.
+What do you need at home after knee surgery?
+There’s assistive equipment available to help you do certain activities like walking, getting dressed or using the restroom.
 These devices also help keep you safe as you recover.

 Depending on your condition after surgery, some of the most common devices you may need are: